Ca Kho To (Vietnamese Caramelized Catfish)

 What does kho mean?

-Kho is a method of cooking in Vietnamese cuisine where protein such as beef, chicken, or fish is braised in fish sauce and sugar over low heat.
-Some popular recipes using this cooking method include thit kho, bo kho, and ca hoi kho.
+Kho is a popular way to cook proteins in Vietnamese cuisine.
+Some of my favorite dishes using this cooking method include thit kho, bo kho, and ca hoi kho.
 Not only does it make food taste so good, but it’s also an easy way to make a tasty dinner in less than an hour and requires very few ingredients.

 Making my ca kho to recipe

 This ca kho to recipe is so easy to make!
-And yes you can do this on a weeknight.
 First you gotta marinate the fish for 10 minutes in soy sauce and fish sauce.
 Then heat some oil over medium heat.
 Make sure to use a small pan because you want the liquid to come up halfway up the fish.
 Add in your shallots and cook for a few seconds.
 Then add in your catfish with the marinade, coconut water, and a little more fish sauce.
 Bring the liquid to a boil and lower to a simmer.
 Simmer for 20 minutes and then turn the fish over and simmer for another 10 minutes.
 Top with black pepper and you’re done!

 This dish is best eaten with white rice.
 The rice that I have is the Nishiki Premium rice.
+For a more in-depth guide on how to cook recipe, check out my perfectly steamed rice recipe.
 It’s literally the best!
-You can also substitute with quinoa for a dinner that’s a little bit healthier.
-Another thing to note about this recipe is that it is NOT gluten free.
-To turn this into a gluten free recipe, substitute soy sauce with tamari.
+You can also substitute with quinoa.

 Get the Recipe: